ElliotKillick/windows-vs-linux-loader-architecture/README.md

 ## Data Structures

-The Windows module list is a circular doubly linked list of type `LDR_DATA_TABLE_ENTRY`.
-However, it's more complex due to maintaining the list in multiple link orders (including `InLoadOrderModuleList`, `InMemoryOrderModuleList`, and `InInitializationOrderModuleList` according to `PEB_LDR_DATA`).
-Each `LDR_DATA_TABLE_ENTRY` structure houses a `LIST_ENTRY` structure (containing both `Flink` and `Blink` pointers) thus building the module list.
+A Windows module list is a circular doubly linked list of type `LDR_DATA_TABLE_ENTRY`.
+The loader maintains multiple lists containing the same entries but in different link orders.
+This includes `InLoadOrderModuleList`, `InMemoryOrderModuleList`, and `InInitializationOrderModuleList` according to `PEB_LDR_DATA`.
+Each `LDR_DATA_TABLE_ENTRY` structure houses a `LIST_ENTRY` structure (containing both `Flink` and `Blink` pointers) for each of these module lists.
 For more information on the Windows loader data structures, see the full article.

 The Linux (glibc) module list is a non-circular doubly linked list of type [`link_map`](https://elixir.bootlin.com/glibc/glibc-2.38/source/include/link.h#L86). `link_map` contains both the `next` and `prev` pointers used to link modules together into a list.